 Avocado is primarily written in Python, so a standard Python installation is possible and often preferable.
-You can also install from your distro repository, if available.
+You can also install from your Linux distribution repository, if available.

 Please note that this installs the Avocado core functionality.
 Many Avocado features are distributed as non-core plugins.
 Visit the Avocado Plugin section on the left menu.

 If you are looking for Virtualization specific testing, also consider looking at Avocado-VT installation instructions after finishing the Avocado installation.

 The simplest installation method is through

 with Python 3.4 (or later) and

 with a single command:

 This will fetch the Avocado package (and possibly some of its dependencies) from